apache/arrow/c_glib/README.md

   * Lua: [LGI](https://github.com/pavouk/lgi) should be used.
     * Examples: `example/lua/` directory.

   * Go: [Go-gir-generator](https://github.com/linuxdeepin/go-gir-generator) should be used.
+(Note that you should use Apache Arrow for Go than Arrow GLib.)

 See also
 [Projects/GObjectIntrospection/Users - GNOME Wiki!](https://wiki.gnome.org/Projects/GObjectIntrospection/Users)